-As at the date of this AIF, an aggregate 33,115,941 Shares (representing approximately 15.7% of all issued and outstanding Shares as at that date) are beneficially owned or controlled or directed (directly or indirectly) by all of the directors and executive officers of the Company as a group.
-In addition, directors and officers have an interest in 6,250,000 unlisted share options.
+As at the date of this AIF, an aggregate 31,353,276 Shares (representing approximately 12.5% of all issued and outstanding Shares as at that date) are beneficially owned or controlled or directed (directly or indirectly) by all of the directors and executive officers of the Company as a group.
+In addition, directors and officers have an interest in 5,000,000 unlisted options.

-Name, Province or State and Country of Residence and position with the Company Present Principal Occupation if different from office held and Principal Occupation for the past 5 years Appointed Number of Shares owned, controlled or directed (1) Timothy Rupert Barr Goyder Perth, Western Australia Executive Chairman (3) Mr. Goyder was initially appointed as a non-executive director in October 2005 and subsequently appointed Executive Chairman in November 2008.
+Name, province or state and country of residence and position with the Company Present principal occupation if different from office held and principal occupation for the past five years Appointed Number of Shares owned, controlled or directed (1) Timothy Rupert Barr Goyder Perth, Western Australia Executive Chairman (3) Mr. Goyder was initially appointed as a non-executive director in October 2005 and subsequently appointed Executive Chairman in November 2008.
 During the period 2001 to 2007 Mr. Goyder was the principal and owner of Grimwood Davies Limited which was subsequently acquired by Boart Longyear Limited in January 2008.
-October 25, 2005 25,118,910 Dr Douglas Alan Jones Perth, Western Australia Managing Director (2) Prior to being appointed Managing Director in December 2009 Dr Jones was a non-executive director of Chalice and also the Managing Director of Liontown Resources Limited (listed on ASX).
-Dr Jones remains a director of Liontown Resources Limited.
-November 11, 2008 296,278 Michael Richard Griffiths Perth, Western Australia Executive Director Mr. Griffiths was appointed to the Chalice board as an executive director following the merger in August 2009 with Sub-Sahara Resources NL.
-Prior to his appointment, Mr. Griffiths was Managing Director of Sub-Sahara Resources NL.
-August 26, 2009 600,960 Stephen Paul Quin (2)(3) West Vancouver, BC, Canada Non-executive Director Mr. Quin is currently the President of TSX listed Capstone Mining Corp.
+October 25, 2005 29,199,342 Dr Douglas Alan Jones Perth, Western Australia Managing Director Prior to being appointed Managing Director in December 2009 Dr Jones was a non- executive director of Chalice and also the Managing Director of Liontown Resources Limited (listed on ASX).
+Dr Jones remains a director of Liontown Resources Limited and 2 other TSX and AIM listed entities.
+November 11, 2008 296,278 Juan Jeffery Perth, Western Australia Chief Operating Officer and Executive Director Mr. Jeffery was appointed as an executive director in July 2011.
+Prior to this appointment Mr. Jeffery held senior management and executive roles in mining operations and consulting engineering.
+July 7, 2011 - Michael Richard Griffiths Perth, Western Australia Non-executive Director Mr. Griffiths was initially appointed to the Chalice board as an executive director following the merger in August 2009 with Sub-Sahara and subsequently appointed non-executive director in July 2011.
+Prior to his appointment, Mr. Griffiths was Managing Director of Sub-Sahara.
+August 26, 2009 600,960 Stephen Paul Quin (2)(3) West Vancouver, BC, Canada Non-executive Director Mr. Quin is currently the President of Midas Gold Corp. (appointed January 2011).
+Prior to this, Mr. Quin was the President of TSX listed Capstone Mining Corp.
 In the last five years, Mr. Quin has been President and Chief Operating Officer of Capstone Mining Corp., President and Chief Executive Officer of Sherwood Copper Corporation and Executive Vice-President of Mirimar Mining Corporation.
-May 3, 2010 26,321 Anthony William Kiernan (2)(3) Perth, Western Australia Non-executive Director Mr. Kiernan is a lawyer and business consultant February 15, 2007 1,062,041 Richard Keith Hacker Perth, Western Australia Chief Financial Officer and Company Secretary Mr. Hacker is Chief Financial Officer and Company Secretary of Chalice.
-August 1, 2008 58,334
+May 3, 2010 26,321 Anthony William Kiernan (2)(3) Perth, Western Australia Non-executive Director Mr. Kiernan is a former lawyer and business consultant and a director of four other entities listed on ASX.
+February 15, 2007 1,062,041